imua-xyz/imuachain/CONTRIBUTING.md

        However, if you are eager and do not get a prompt response, feel free to dive on in!
     4. Follow standard Github best practices:
         1. Fork the repo
-        2. Branch from the HEAD of `development`(For core developers working within the Imuachain repo, to ensure a clear ownership of branches, branches must be named with the convention `{moniker}/{issue#}-branch-name`).
+        2. Branch from the HEAD of `develop` (For core developers working within the Imuachain repo, to ensure a clear ownership of branches, branches must be named with the convention `{moniker}/{issue#}-branch-name`).
         3. Make commits
-        4. Submit a PR to `development`
+        4. Submit a PR to `develop`
     5. Be sure to submit the PR in `Draft` mode.
        Submit your PR early, even if it's incomplete as this indicates to the community you're working on something and allows them to provide comments early in the development process.